Coping with the aftermath

 Local supplies of disinfectant, brushes, driers, generators, pumps, builders and tradesmen will run out fast.
 Make a full list of emergency cleaning items to get ahead of the game by arranging for someone to collect these for you, from perhaps outside the local area.

 When the floodwater subsides, it’s vital to clear standing water as quickly as possible.
 Bricks and concrete floors soak up water relatively slowly, but conversely take months to dry out if they have been left standing in water for a long period (1 inch per month).
 Fast action at this stage will save months of drying time later.
 Dehumidifiers and fans can be hired from most good hire shops and will reduce the risk of health problems associated with dampness.

-- Always seek help before making structural changes.
-Get advice from a specialist flood surveyor or from RICS (Royal Institute of Chartered Surveyors).
+Make sure your advisors and builders are using the CIRIA Property Flood Resilience Code of Practice (C790) and always seek help before making structural changes – you can get advice from a specialist flood surveyor or from RICS (Royal Institute of Chartered Surveyors).